393 Anna Avenue

 Liberate Technologies on 12 July 2005.

-At SeaChange International, I hold
+At SeaChange International, I held

-leading a software development team on a project to add Personal Video
+was leading a software development team on a project to add Personal Video

 enhancing Liberate's embedded, client-side